 Let’s look at how Hiver actually helps Customer Support teams achieve the above.

-The moment an email arrives into your Google Group, it appears in the Hiver Shared Inbox, which is easily accessible from the Gmail sidebar.
+The moment an email arrives into your Google Group, it appears in the Hiver Shared Inbox.
+This is easily accessible from the Gmail sidebar.

 Every member of the Group can easily see how many emails are unassigned, how many are assigned to him/her, how many have already been assigned and how many have been closed.
 This virtually eliminates the risk that an email gets missed.